CSC-480-F2023/group-project-rpg-dev-squad/MVP.md

 * Combat orientation (This includes the stance in which the player fights an enemy)
 * Character customization (allows player to change their overworld outfit)
 * Player Dialogue (the player gets to respond to npcs and environment in a personalized way)
+* Interfaces and messages that displays for item aquisition and enhancement (Messeges and interfaces that shows aquired items with their stats)

 **<ins>Stakeholders</ins>:**
-* Users - Players (the people who play th game are the primary users and the ones who experience the game and its functions)
+* Users - Players (the people who play the game are the primary users and the ones who experience the game and its functions)
 * Regulator - Dev Team and Prof. Munday (These are the people who manage the software when it is deployed)
 * Producers - The Dev Team (Joel and Khalil will be the producers of this software)